 2.7.3.
 "Bend lighting" means a lighting function to provide enhanced illumination in bends.

 2.7.4.
-"Adaptive front lighting system" (or "AFS") means a lighting device, providing beams with differing characteristics for automatic adaptation to varying conditions of use of the dipped-beam (passing-beam) and, if it applies, the main-beam (driving-beam).
+"Adaptive front lighting system" (or "AFS") means a lighting device, providing beams with differing characteristics for automatic adaptation to varying conditions of use of the passing-beam and, if it applies, the driving-beam.

 2.7.4.1.
 "Lighting unit" means a light-emitting component designed to provide or contribute to one or more front lighting function(s) provided by the AFS.